×

 There are specific guidelines for staging, which identify the severity of the disease for each kind of cancer.

-Stages I and II malignancies, however, typically affect a lesser portion of the organ and remain localised.
+Stages I and II malignancies, however, typically affect a lesser portion of the organ and remain localized.

 Diseases in stage III can spread to the throat’s lymph nodes or other areas.

-Additionally, stage IV tumours may have migrated to the lymph nodes, the head, the neck, or the chest.
-Finally, stage IV tumours, which are the most dangerous, have spread to distant organs like the lungs or liver.
+Additionally, stage IV tumors may have migrated to the lymph nodes, the head, the neck, or the chest.
+Finally, stage IV tumors, which are the most dangerous, have spread to distant organs like the lungs or liver.

 Treatments

-The tumour will be removed, cancer will be stopped from growing, and your ability to swallow and talk will be preserved as much as possible.
+The tumor will be removed, the cancer will be stopped from growing, and your ability to swallow and talk will be preserved as much as possible.

 Your medical care will be based on: